FernandoNast/deploy_ds/README.md

 ##  Problem Description

-The goal is to predict **customer churn** in a fictional financial institution.
+The goal is to predict **customers churn** in a financial institution.

 Two datasets are provided: